Teaching children to code through play

 A world of benefits

-Tangible games are proven to be effective in the development of
+Tangible games are proven to be effective in the development of:

 Accessible to everyone, everywhere

-Specifically designed to be playable by children living in “unplugged” communities, Tangibl games make learning the concepts of coding accessible to children anywhere in the world.
+Specifically designed to be playable by children living in “unplugged” communities, Tangible games make learning the concepts of coding accessible to children anywhere in the world.
 Even children living in rural communities without basic access to computers, internet or even electricity, can now be introduced to coding.

 NO COMPUTER REQUIRED